MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSearchAction.md

 The Scenario parameter specifies the scenario type when you use the Export switch.
 Valid values are:

-- AnalyzeWithZoom: Prepare the search results for processing in Microsoft 365 Advanced eDiscovery.
+- AnalyzeWithZoom: Prepare the search results for processing in Microsoft Purview eDiscovery Premium.
 - General: Exports the search results to the local computer.
 Emails are exported to .pst files.
 SharePoint and OneDrive for Business documents are exported in their native Office formats.
 - GenerateReportsOnly:
 - Inventory: